Prescription and Non-Prescription Medication Management

 Review Year: 2023

-To meet the District’s responsibility of safely administering prescription and non-prescription medication to students.
+To meet the Division’s responsibility of safely administering prescription and non-prescription medication to students.

 Regulated Prescribers – any medical practitioner who has been granted the authority, by the statute or regulation of Alberta, to prescribe medication.
 Examples may include, but are not limited to; physicians, nurse practitioners, pharmacists, and dentists.